trnsrt/ts/_drafts/blockchain-philosophy.md

 ### Blockchain philosophy
 Here is how we can define blockchain in one sentence:

-**Blockchain is a technology created by those who believe that people have the right to interact freely without any type of intermediary in digital life**
+**Blockchain is a technology created by those who believe that people have the right to interact freely with each other without any type of intermediary in digital life**

 This phrase is pretty self-explanatory, but let's look at each piece one by one..